 Are you investing time and money to boost your business’s marketing efforts this year?
 I have two suggestions.
-One, if you haven’t already, make your website mobile friendly.
+One, if you haven’t already, improve your mobile optimization by making it more mobile friendly.
 And two, if you haven’t used video, give it a shot.
 Statistics bear me out on why it makes sense to put extra effort into these areas.

 Nearly 80 percent of internet users worldwide use a mobile device to access the web.
 We access not only websites but social networks–nearly everyone who uses Facebook, Twitter, Instagram, Pinterest and Snapchat uses a mobile device.